oesterle/geekyjacket/README.md

 Uses the [flutter_blue](https://pub.dartlang.org/packages/flutter_blue) plugin to connect with an [Adafruit Feather M0 Bluefruit](https://www.adafruit.com/product/2995) microcontroller.

 ### Project structure
-**mobile_app** contains the Flutter project.
+**[mobile_app](https://github.com/oesterle/geekyjacket/tree/master/mobile_app)** contains the Flutter project.
 We used VS Code to build.
 We've only tested the project on iOS so far.
+See **[docs](https://github.com/oesterle/geekyjacket/tree/master/docs)** for how to connect to and control geekyjacket from your phone.

-**firmware** contains Arduino code.
+**[firmware](https://github.com/oesterle/geekyjacket/tree/master/firmware)** contains Arduino code.
 Be sure to install the board support package for your microcontroller.
 See the product guide for your MCU.
 For the [Adafruit Feather M0 Bluefruit](https://www.adafruit.com/product/2995), its this [product guide](https://learn.adafruit.com/adafruit-feather-m0-bluefruit-le/overview).

+**[materials_and_construction](https://github.com/oesterle/geekyjacket/tree/master/materials_and_construction)** includes the list of materials, and will guide you through assembling the project and integrating it into the jacket sleeve.

 ### Running the app
-See the annotated screenshots in the docs folder for steps to get connected to **geekyjacket**.
+See the annotated screenshots in the **[docs](https://github.com/oesterle/geekyjacket/tree/master/docs)** folder for steps to get connected to **geekyjacket**.
 It's important to follow the steps to get the app to talk to the MCU.
 This process will be simplified in the future.